 When a military non-profit needed to shift to home-based work, they benefited from having a partnership with designDATA.
 They were able to bolster their data protection through various measures, including security awareness education that focused on remote work security tips.

-As hybrid work becomes more common, the lines between personal and professional device use blur.
-If your employees don’t know how to navigate this with confidence, a virus on a personal computer can spread to the network through the work VPN, while downloading personal software on a work device can expose the company to a breach.
+As hybrid work grows, the line between personal and professional devices blurs.
+A virus on a personal computer can spread through a work VPN, while downloading personal apps on a work device can expose the company to risk.

 Suspicious Activity Radar

 Cyber threats often succeed because they go unnoticed until it’s too late.
-Cybersecurity awareness training should include developing the ability to recognize red flags in everyday digital interactions and report anything unusual to stop cyberattacks before they escalate.
+Cybersecurity awareness training should teach employees to recognize and report red flags, such as:

 How to Implement an Effective Cybersecurity Awareness Program